Tight hamstrings can cause stiffness and limit mobility. They are usually the result of exercise or other intense forms of activity.

 The tightness will usually occur after starting a new exercise routine or suddenly increasing workout intensity.
 Some people experience tight hamstrings after long periods of sitting or inactivity.
 For example, sitting at a desk for several hours might lead to tightness.

 In other cases, the tightness might be due to injury, possibly a recurring injury that makes the hamstrings more vulnerable to tightness.
-The tightness could also be a sign of a sprain or strain in the area.
+The tightness could also be a sign of a

 Tight hamstrings are usually not a cause for concern.
 In most cases, they are treatable with stretches and exercises.